Disposal of unwanted medicines

 Q. Can my pharmacy accept back waste medicines from a hospice?

 Possibly.
 For any premises occupied by a charity and wholly or mainly used for charitable purposes, its waste is to be treated as if it is household waste, and this can be returned to a pharmacy.
-If the hospice is not operated by a charity, and is, for example, registered as a care home providing nursing care, then its waste medicines can be returned to a pharmacy but is not part of the Essential service, and NHS England may decide not to make arrangements for its removal.
+If the hospice is not operated by a charity, and is, for example, registered as a care home providing nursing care, then its waste medicines can be returned to a pharmacy but it is not part of the Essential service, and NHS England may decide not to make arrangements for its removal.

 Q. Does this mean I am obliged to accept sharps?

-No. Essential service 3 ‘Disposal of Unwanted Drugs’ does not impose an obligation on pharmacies to accept sharps (needle and syringe programmes are a locally commissioned service).
+No. The Disposal of unwanted medicines Essential service does not impose an obligation on pharmacies to accept sharps (needle and syringe programmes are a locally commissioned service).
 Before accepting sharps, pharmacy owners should ensure that there are suitable arrangements for their disposal.

 Q. When tablets/capsules are returned in tablet bottles, is the emptying of these bottles regarded as waste treatment?